Colorado Fall Photography Workshop

 Group size

-Small group (target of 8 participants) to allow for individualized instruction, thoughtful pacing, and a collaborative learning environment.
+Small group (target of 8 participants) to allow for individualized instruction.

 Effort